toss/es-git/docs/reference/classes/Repository.md

 > **createTag**(`name`, `target`, `message`, `options`?): `string`

-Create a new tag in the repository from an object
+Create a new tag in the repository from an object.

 A new reference will also be created pointing to this tag object.
 If `force` is true and a reference already exists with the given name,